chrispan68/SymbolTables/bin/README.md

 $ java Interpreter

 ## Input
-The Interpreter.java program uses a Scanner which takes in user input.
-At present time, the interpreter acts like a basic calculator, so type a valid arithmetic expression into the Scanner (using ( , ) , + , - , * , / ).
+The Interpreter.java program uses a Scanner to read user input.
+The interpreter acts like a basic calculator, so type a valid arithmetic expression into the Scanner using ( , ) , + , - , * , /.
 The interpreter will then print out the value of the expression.
 The program will run indefinetely until you exit (Ctrl+C in terminal).

 ## Sample Session
 ```java